uwspstar/DataStructures-Algorithms/Data-Structure/JS/readme.md

 array.splice	O(n)	Changes (add/remove) the array
 ```

+---

 ##### forEach

 - The `forEach()` method executes a provided function once for each array element.
-- `forEach()` executes the callback function once for each array element; unlike map() or reduce() it always returns the value undefined and is `not chainable`
+- `forEach()` executes the callback function once for each array element;
+- unlike map() or reduce() it always returns the value undefined and is `not chainable`
 - `forEach() does not mutate` the array on which it is called
 - There is no way to stop or break a forEach() loop other than by throwing an exception.
 If you need such behavior, the forEach() method is the wrong tool.

+---

-- forEach expects a synchronous function
+- `forEach()` expects a synchronous function
 - In order to display the content of an array in the console, you can use `console.table()`, which prints a formatted version of the array.
-- Since the thisArg parameter (this) is provided to forEach(), it is passed to callback each time it's invoked.
+- Since the thisArg parameter (this) is provided to `forEach()`, it is passed to callback each time it's invoked.
 The callback uses it as its this value.
 - If passing the callback function uses an arrow function expression, the thisArg parameter can be omitted, since all arrow functions lexically bind the this value.
-- forEach() does not make a copy of the array before iterating.
+- `forEach()` does not make a copy of the array before iterating.

 ### Polyfill

+---

 ##### Array.from()

-- The Array.from() method `creates a new, shallow-copied Array` instance from an array-like or iterable object.
+- The `Array.from()` method `creates a new, shallow-copied Array` instance from an array-like or iterable object.

 ```
 console.log(Array.from('foo')); // expected output: Array ["f", "o", "o"]